Cedar Hill, Texas: Cedar Hill Bank robbery

 On October 8, 1932, the then First State Bank of Cedar Hill was robbed by Raymond Hamilton, a sidekick of bank robbers Bonnie and Clyde.
 After taking the money, he locked the employees in the vault and made his getaway.
 When Hamilton got wind of reports that some of the cash had been hidden during the first robbery, he returned to rob the bank again.
 The consecutive robberies took a toll on the bank, causing it to fall into financial ruin and ultimately close its doors for good.

 Raymond Hamilton was incarcerated at Eastham Prison in Lovelady, Texas on other charges when, on January 17, 1934, his partners, Bonnie and Clyde, broke him out of jail.
 The gang is known to have had an old hide out on the south edge of Cedar Hill and scattered places in the Mountain Creek Valley.

-Hamilton was later re-captured on April 24, 1934, after robbing a bank in nearby Lewisville, Texas.
-The building where the robbery took place still stands in Historic Downtown Cedar Hill.
+Hamilton was later re-captured on April 24, 1934.
+The building where the robbery took place still stands in downtown Cedar Hill.
 It is the current home of Cedar Hill Barbers.
 In March 2008, the building was designated as a historic resource by the city of Cedar Hill and bears an official medallion indicating its significance.